determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

       -  ``hostPath``: The file system path on each node to use.
 This directory will be mounted to ``/determined_shared_fs`` inside the trial pod.

+   -  ``type: directory``: Checkpoints are written to a local directory in the task container.
+Users are responsible for mounting a persistent storage at this path, e.g., a shared PVC using ``pod_spec`` configuration.

+      -  ``containerPath``: The file system path inside the task pods to use.
+The checkpoints and tensorboard data will be stored under this path.

    -  When an experiment finishes, the system will optionally delete some checkpoints to reclaim space.
 The ``saveExperimentBest``, ``saveTrialBest`` and ``saveTrialLatest`` parameters